sl1453/sl1453.github.io/GeoSpatialResearch.md

 subtitle: Cell Culture, Imaging, Statistics ++
 ---

+> #### Key Skills Acquired
+* Culturing and maintaining mammalian and motile protozoan cell lines
+* Protein extraction, purification, Western blotting, and immunostaining
+* Imaging data analysis using R and ImageJ software
+* GeoSpatial pattern analysis and statistical methods in R to study cell attachment patterns and spatial distributions
+* Data visualization in R

 ## Introduction

 Working with cells has been a essential part of both my Master's research and my Ph.D. projects.
 In my Master's project, I utilized mammalian cell cultures to investigate the mechanisms of small molecule-mediated tagged protein degradation.
 My Ph.D. research also heavily involves working with cells, this time, motile cells.
 I study a protozoan parasite called _Giardia_.